opinsys/pahvi/README.md

 ## Conventions (proposal)

-  * Use two spaces for indentation everywhere.
+  * Use two spaces for indentation everywhere
   * camelCase for CSS classes and IDs
   * camelCase for CoffeeScript variables and properties
   * UpperCamelCase for CoffeeScript classes